gocodeup/rest-blog/src/main/resources/curriculum/iii-data-persistence/12-data-persistence.md

 ### *Note: for the next few lessons, we will not run our application.
 This is to allow for a full set of instruction before seeing the end results.*

 ---
+### This lesson will be a contiuation of:
+## FEA-6: As a user, I can view, edit, and delete information about myself.

+### And will introduce, as part of this lesson:
+## FEA-12: Creation of and changes to posts will be stored

+---

+## Treat this lesson as the implementation of FEA-12:
 ## Repositories + JPA

 While there are many ways to interface with a database within Spring,